Differential Temporal Difference Learning: Numerical Results

 regenerates: Based on \eqref{e:diffASS}, $\varphi(t+1) = \grad \psi(X(t+1))$ when $X(t)\le \bar{\epsy}$.
 The second recursion in Algorithm~\ref{dLSTD} becomes,

 in which,

-Implementation of the $\nabla$LSTD($\lambda$) Algorithm~\ref{gLSTDla} uses similar modifications, with $\{\dffA(t)\}$ and $\{\grad c (X(t))\}$ obtained using \eqref{e:diffASS} and \eqref{e:gradcSS}.
+Implementation of the $\nabla$-LSTD($\lambda$) Algorithm~\ref{gLSTDla} uses similar modifications, with $\{\dffA(t)\}$ and $\{\grad c (X(t))\}$ obtained using \eqref{e:diffASS} and \eqref{e:gradcSS}.

 Various forms of the TD($\lambda$) algorithms with $\lambda \in [0, 1)$ were implemented for comparison, but as reasoned in \Section{s:Intro}, all of them appeared to have infinite asymptotic variance.
 Implementation of the LSTD($\lambda$) algorithm resulted in improved performance.
-Since this is an average-cost problem, Algorithm~\ref{LSTDla} needs to be slightly modified \cite{tsiroy99a,boy02, CTCN}:
+Since this is an average-cost problem, Algorithm~\ref{LSTDla} must be modified slightly \cite{tsiroy99a,boy02, CTCN}:

 Other than taking $\beta=1$, the main difference between Algorithms~\ref{LSTDla} and~\ref{LSTDlaavg} is that we have replaced the cost function $c(X(t))$ with its centered version, $c(X(t)) - \eta(t)$, where $\eta(t)$ is the estimate of the average cost after $t$ iterations.
 While this is standard for average cost problems, we have similarly replaced the basis function $\psi$ with $\tilpsi$ to restrict the growth rate of the eligibility vector $\elig(t)$, which in turn reduces the variance of the estimates $\bftheta=\{\theta(t)\}$.
 This is justified because the approximate value functions $h^\theta_a = \theta^\transpose \tilpsi$ differs from $h^\theta_b = \theta^\transpose \psi$ only by a constant term, and the relative value function is unique only up to additive constants.
 Experiments where $\psi$ was used instead of $\tilpsi$ resulted in worse performance.